dragon-dune/dragon-dune/dragon-dune.md

 11. Players may exchange gold at any time and for any reason, although players may never exchange artifacts.
 12. Units taking part in a battle are worth two battle points per unit.
+13. Players get one movement and one recrutement per round, unless another special effect allows it.
-13. The game lasts for 6 turns.
+14. The game lasts for 6 turns.

 * * *

 Factions:
 =========